-The settlement serves as a potent reminder of the existence of the pay-to-play rule and underscores the necessity for investment advisers to implement robust controls regarding their campaign contributions and those of their covered associates.
-These controls include, but are not limited to, additional training, prohibitions on or preclearance procedures for campaign contributions, reporting, monitoring of publicly available information to ensure compliance, and periodic audits.
-While not mandatory, one recommended approach is to extend preclearance procedures to all political contributions made by employees, not only covered associates.
+The settlement serves as a potent reminder of the existence of the Pay-to-Play Rule and underscores the necessity for investment advisers to implement robust controls regarding their campaign contributions and those of their covered associates, including, but not limited to, additional training, prohibitions on and/or preclearance procedures for campaign contributions, reporting, monitoring of publicly available information to ensure compliance, and/or periodic audits.
+While not mandatory, one recommended approach is to extend preclearance procedures for all political contributions made by employees and not only covered associates.

-Furthermore, this settlement stresses that investment advisers should understand that the look-back provision attributes past contributions of an individual to an investment adviser if such individual later becomes the adviser's covered associate.
-Investment advisers should carefully evaluate their onboarding and vetting processes for new employees to ensure they capture any past campaign contributions made by individuals, as they might later become covered associates.

-Similarly, advisers should evaluate their processes with respect to current employees, as they may also become covered associates.
-This proactive approach can help investment advisers avoid inadvertently violating the SEC's pay-to-play rule, which can attribute prior contributions of an individual to the investment adviser once such individual becomes a covered associate, potentially leading to large regulatory penalties.
+Furthermore, this settlement stresses that investment advisers should understand that the Look-Back Provision attributes past contributions of an individual to an investment adviser if such individual later becomes a covered associate of the investment adviser.
+Investment advisers should carefully evaluate their onboarding and vetting processes for new employees to ensure they capture any past campaign contributions made by individuals as they might later become covered associates.
+Similarly, advisers should evaluate their processes with respect to current employees as they may also become covered associates.
+This proactive approach can help investment advisers avoid inadvertently violating the SEC's Pay-to-Play Rule, which can attribute prior contributions of an individual to the investment adviser once such individual becomes a covered associate, potentially leading to large regulatory penalties.

-Notably, and as the dissent points out, the SEC focused on the fact that the individual solicited government entities in general as a covered associate.
-Once the individual, as a covered associate, solicited any government entity, the individual's past contribution meant that the adviser could no longer earn fees from the SPPF, even if the individual's past contribution and current solicitation were unrelated to the adviser's receipt of advisory fees from the SPPF.

-Given this lack of nexus, this settlement highlights the fact that an actual quid pro quo arrangement or actual intent to influence an investment decision is not required to violate the pay-to-play rule.
-Stated plainly, the timing of the investment decision does not matter if the pay-to-play rule is otherwise violated.
-The SEC's rigid application of the rule could lead to penalties for technical violations even if there is very little or no nexus between the political contributions and the ongoing advisory fees received.
+Notably, and as the Dissent points out, the SEC focused on the fact that the individual solicited government entities in general as a covered associate.
+Once the individual, as a covered associate, solicited any government entity, the individual's past contribution meant that the Adviser could no longer earn fees from the SPPF even if the individual's past contribution and current solicitation were unrelated to the Adviser's receipt of advisory fees from the SPPF.
+Given this lack of nexus, this settlement highlights the fact that an actual quid pro quo arrangement or actual intent to influence an investment decision is not required to violate the Pay-to-Play Rule.
+Stated plainly, the timing of the investment decision does not matter if the Pay-to-Play Rule is otherwise violated.
+The SEC's rigid application of the rule could penalize technical violations even if there is very little or no nexus between the political contributions and the ongoing advisory fees received.

-Compliance procedures should be tailored to an investment adviser's specific risks, investors and business model.
-In that vein, this settlement may be indicative of the SEC's increased focus on enforcement of the pay-to-play rule, especially during election season.
-Investment advisers should be aware that even minor infractions can lead to monetary penalties and corresponding reputational risk.
+Compliance procedures should be tailored to an investment adviser's specific risks, investors, and business model.
+In that vein, this settlement may be indicative of the SEC's increased focus on enforcement of the Pay-to-Play Rule (especially during election season), and investment advisers should be aware that even minor infractions can lead to monetary penalties and corresponding reputational risk.